>> Crash Facts

 Why Pedestrians and Bicyclists Matter

-Each year more than 2,400 pedestrians and 960 bicyclists are hit by vehicles in North Carolina.
+Each year more than 2,400 pedestrians and 960 bicyclists are hit by vehicles in North Carolina, making North Carolina one of the least safe states in the US for walking and bicycling.
+On average, about 160 pedestrians and 20 bicyclists are killed each year in the State, representing about 12% of all traffic fatalities that occur on North Carolina roads.
 In collisions with cars, pedestrians in particular have a lot to lose.
 Those hit at 40 mph have an 85 percent chance of dying.

 - Where are pedestrians and bicyclists being hit?